Your Expert Guide to Credit Card Rewards

 Redeeming your cash back rewards can be done in a few different ways depending on the credit card you’re using.
 Some rewards programs will offer statement credit that can be applied to future balances, while others allow you to deposit the cash rewards straight into your bank account.
 Another option may be to use that cash back in the form of gift cards.

-Always make sure to read the fine print and pay attention to the rewards you’re earning.
+Always read the fine print and pay attention to the rewards you’re earning.
 For example, maybe you choose a cash back card that offers 6% cash back on all purchases made at the grocery store.
 If you have an average grocery bill of $1,000 per month, this should result in $720 cash back each year!

 However, that may not be what actually happens.